hemisemidemipresent/Pairwork-PA/app/src/main/java/com/example/myapplication/TALK.md

 Yea I meant the regex stuff lol

 -- ok I just added my ICA code lol, i guess we need to fix it up so it looks nicer :thinking:
+-- so like, after we fix up the cards, then we can go on to work on the rest of the thing, esp the ui -- do you want anything else in terms of design? other than the functionality